Water caltrop: Fossil record

 The genus has an extensive fossil record, with numerous, distinctive species.
 Undisputed fossilized seeds have been found in Cenozoic strata starting from the Eocene throughout Europe, China and North America (though the genus became extinct in North America prior to the Pleistocene).
 The oldest known fossils attributed to the genus are of leaves from Cretaceous Alaska, referred to the species, T. borealis.

-Etymology
+Taxonomy

+Trapa natans is the type species of its genus, named by the Swedish botanist Carl Linnaeus in his Species Plantarum in 1753.
+The generic name Trapa is derived from a late Latin word for a caltrop, calcitrappa, an area denial weapon.
+The specific name natans is the Latin for swimming or floating, from the verb natare, "to swim".
+There are eight named varieties of T. natans.
+The Scottish surgeon and botanist William Roxburgh described Trapa bispinosa as a species in 1815, but botanists treat this as a variety of T. natans; "T. bicornis" was described by the Swedish botanist Pehr Osbeck as a species in 1757, but is treated as a synonym of T. natans var bispinosa.
+T. rossica was described by the Russian botanist Viktor Nikolayevich Vassiljev and published by Vladimir Leontyevich Komarov in 1949; it is treated as a synonym for T. natans var natans.

-The generic name Trapa is derived from the Latin word for "thistle", calcitrappa, as also is another common name for the water caltrop.
+The generic name is derived from a Latin word for a caltrop.

-The plant's name in Japanese is hishi, a word that is also used to mean "a diamond or lozenge shape, a rhombus".
-The manufacturing group Mitsubishi takes its name and logo of three lozenges from the water caltrop.

-It is called Shringataka in Sanskrit, which is shortened to Shingara in Hindi language.
-In Eastern India, the samosa (a fried or baked pastry) is also called Shingara because its shape resembles that of the Shingara fruit.